-For emission factors for working from home and for various vehicle types and modes, see the Ministry for the Environment's (2022) measuring emissions guide.
+For emission factors for working from home and for various vehicle types and modes, see the Ministry for the Environment's (2024) measuring emissions guide.
 The measuring emissions guide includes default and average factors that you can use when you lack more specific data.
 It is up to your organisation to decide the level of effort that is practical and warranted in gathering data on working from home.
 You may decide to use more advanced methods in later years as you become more experienced with measuring these emissions.

-Further information on specific emissions sources
+3.3.4 Further information on specific emissions sources

-Appendix 2: Emissions sources for reporting under the CNGP provides further information on what each emissions source covers and how to collect this information.
+Appendix 1: Emissions sources for reporting under the CNGP provides further information on what each emissions source covers and how to collect this information.

-Appendix 3: Further information on emissions sources covers specific emissions sources in relation to:
+Appendix 2: Further information on emissions sources covers specific emissions sources in relation to:

+- air travel emissions

+- information and communications technology (ICT)

+- electricity emissions

-- clarifying leasing arrangements - clarifying biogenic GHG emissions
+- clarifying leasing arrangements

+- clarifying biogenic GHG emissions

-- emissions associated with sale of generated electricity - financed emissions (emissions from investments) - waste audit methodology - accounting for land use, land-use change and forestry - · accounting for agricultural emissions.
+- financed emissions (emissions from investments)

+- waste audit methodology

+- accounting for land use, land-use change and forestry

+- accounting for agricultural emissions.

-Determining the significance of an emissions source
+3.3.5 Determining the significance of an emissions source